Meningioma (atypical) with extensive bony invasion

 0 images remaining

-Bone window CT demonstrates marked expansion of the right skull vault with irregular margins and generalised lucency.
+Bone window CT demonstrates marked expansion of the right skull vault with irregular margins and generalized lucency.
 It results in marked mass effect with shift of the midline to the left.

 The patient went on to have a resection.